-Kimberly Martinez enters her second season on the Wolfpack women's volleyball coaching staff, after joining the program in February of 2013.
+Kimberly Martinez enters her third season on the Wolfpack women's volleyball coaching staff, after joining the program in February of 2013.

 She works with the team's outside hitters and passers, while also recruiting the West Coast.
-Under her direction, Dariyan Hopper finished the year with 335 kills, which ranks among the top 10 in the conference.
+Under her direction, Dariyan Hopper finished the 2014 season with 335 kills, which ranks among the top 10 in the conference.